Palo Alto Free Demo

 India Rupee

-Created by Gautam Sharma in Articles 12 Nov 2024
+Created by Gautam Sharma in Articles 12 May 2025

 Share

-What is IPv4 and IPv6 Address?
+What is IPv4 Address?

-Each IP address is written in a format like "192.168.1.1" where each of the four groups of numbers (separated by dots) ranges from 0 to 255.
+It uses a 32-bit addressing scheme, which means it can provide approximately 4.3 billion unique IP addresses.
+Each IP address is written in a format like "192.168.1.1", where each of the four groups of numbers (separated by dots) ranges from 0 to 255.

 IPv4 played a crucial role in the early growth of the internet, but the rapid expansion of connected devices has led to a shortage of available IPv4 addresses.